 We outline the details of each step below in this Documentation.

 As said, a user can print PDF, PNG, SVG or EPS versions of the documents.
 Every time a user prints something, he also receives an email with the file in the attachment (same as PCIT).
-However, no PDF, PNG, or other user-generated files shall be stored on our server.
-The documents shall ONLY be downloaded on the user’s laptop and sent to the user’s email address.

 Each user shall only be able to see the projects he creates, he can’t see projects created by other users.
 All projects shall be private, this means that only logged-in users can see any of the pages of their projects.
 In general, all PCM pages shall ONLY be available upon login